 Discover Sinkka, just 20 minutes from Helsinki

 Kerava is located about 30 kilometers from Helsinki city center.
-You can access Kerava by local trains K, N, R and Z (from Helsinki), by R (from Tampere), by Z (from Lahti).
+You can access Kerava by local trains R, Z, K, N and D (from Helsinki), by R (from Tampere), by Z (from Lahti).
 Sinkka is about 600 meters from the Kerava Train station.

-All rooms open to public are accessible for persons with disabilities, and there is a free car park behind the building.
+All rooms open to public are accessible with assistance for persons with disabilities.
+There is a free car park behind the building.
 The café and museum shop follow the same opening hours as the museum.

 Exceptions to opening hours: